shaik1002/biggitlabbomb/doc/user/permissions.md

 Users with the Minimal Access role do not:

-- Automatically have access to projects and subgroups in that top-level group.
+- Automatically have access to projects and subgroups in that root group.
 - Count as licensed seats on self-managed Ultimate subscriptions or any GitLab.com subscriptions, provided the user has no other role anywhere in the instance or in the GitLab.com namespace.

 Owners must explicitly add these users to the specific subgroups and